-This is NOT another article covering such 2021 UI design trends as glassmorphism, neomorphism, 3D elements, vivid colors, brutal fonts, etc. The goal of this article is to go beyond the surface level.
+This is NOT another article covering such well-known UI design trends as glassmorphism, neomorphism, 3D elements, vivid colors, brutal fonts, etc. The goal of this article is to go beyond the surface level.
 Dive deep into the true impact that design has on the financial industry.
 To do that, the UXDA team has highlighted 10 digital banking design trends that demonstrate the evolution of digital financial products and the way financial interfaces are created and perceived by the users.

 Financial organizations search for banking innovation ideas for many reasons:

 - To improve customer experience: Banks are constantly looking for ways to improve the customer experience, and innovation can be a key driver of this.
 For example, banks may look for innovation ideas that can help them to offer more convenient and seamless services to their customers.

 - To increase efficiency: Banks are under pressure to reduce costs and increase efficiency, and innovation can help them to do this.
 For example, they may look for ideas that can help them to automate manual processes or streamline operations.